untitaker/blog/content/articles/mypy-and-python2.rst

   good now`_, but the majority of our users don't use type hints and won't see the value of having to install ``typing``.
 We have users who forked our SDK to remove all dependencies because of their constrained legacy environment.
-Right now they can do that by deleting a single file in their fork.
+This would become a harder job if every file imported types from ``typing``.

 * **As little runtime cost as possible.** Importing ``typing`` is runtime cost, defining types is runtime cost.
 There's no reason for any of that to happen